Double Tracking Vocals: Different Approaches for a Richer Mix

 The Haas Effect

-If you were to take your lead vocal track, duplicate it and pan the two hard left and right, you would simply achieve a vocal appearing dead center in the stereo field, albeit at greater volume.
+If you were to take your lead vocal track, duplicate it and pan the two hard left and right, you would simply achieve a vocal appearing dead centre in the stereo field, albeit at greater volume.
 So, what’s going on?
 Why doesn’t this method of “doubling” the vocal allow the width and perception of stereo vocals?

 When a sound wave from a sound source reaches both your ears at the same time, you’ll perceive the sound as having originated from in front of you.
 If the sound source is to your left side, it will take longer for the sound wave to reach your right ear than it will your left ear.
 Your brain is capable of deciphering this tiny time delay, which helps it to locate the origin of the sound in the space around you.
 When you pan two identical vocal tracks hard left and right, there’s no time delay between when the signal coming from the left speaker reaches your left ear, and when the signal coming from the right speaker reaches your right ear.
 Unintentionally, you recreate what happens when a sound source produces a sound wave directly in front of you.